Skip to content

 Tracking

 For Option 1 - Administrative assistants will have an option in the Skyward Time Off System to log the grade transmittal day as a “Trade Time - Days” with the reason code “Trade Time Day Taken Off” for building principals to approve.
-When they work the day in the summer they will need to log it in the Skyward Time Off System as a “Trade Time - Days” with the reason code “Trade Time Day Worked”.
-We will ask you to also include this on a Google form in the checkout process for this coming year as a double-check with the True Time system.
+When they work the day in the summer, they will need to log it in the Skyward Time Off System as a “Trade Time - Days” with the reason code “Trade Time Day Worked”.
+This information will also need to be documented on the Pool Hours spreadsheet.

 For Option 2 - A Google form will be available in the checkout materials to declare the number of optional days that will be converted to pool hours for the upcoming school year.
 These hours will then be documented and tracked in the Pool Hours spreadsheet by the district AOS administrative assistants.

 A Google form will be distributed as part of Principal Checkout.
-Building principals will need to approve these traded and/or converted days on the Google form and submit it as part of the checkout process.
+Building principals will need to approve these converted days on the Google form and submit it as part of the checkout process.

 TO: